Brazil defender David Luiz is available for Wednesday's last four clash against Uruguay after recovering from a bruised leg.

 Uruguay captain Diego Lugano returns after serving a one-match ban for accumulating two yellow cards, but fellow defender Andres Scotti is ruled out after getting sent off in the 8-0 win over Tahiti.
 Coach Oscar Tabarez is likely to persist with the attacking trio of Luis Suarez, Diego Forlan and Edinson Cavani despite Abel Hernandez's four-goal haul against the Pacific islanders.

-- The two-time world champion has registered just one victory in its last seven encounters against South American opponents (W1, D2, L4).
+The two-time world champions have registered just one victory in their last seven encounters against South American opponents (W1, D2, L4).

-- It has been 63 years since Uruguay's famous 'Maracanazo' victory, when it defeated host Brazil 2-1 in the World Cup final of 1950.
+It is 63 years since Uruguay's famous 'Maracanazo' victory, when its defeated hosts Brazil 2-1 in the World Cup final of 1950.